 Temple Lea Houston was Sam Houston’s last child, born in 1860 (when Sam was sixty-seven), and the first child born in the Texas governor’s mansion.
 (Photo from Legislative Reference Library of Texas.)

 This is the census listing of the Sam Houston household at the governor’s mansion in August 1860.
 The day of the listing is difficult to read but appears to be “thirteenth.”
 If so, census taker Wood knocked on the door of the governor’s mansion the day after Temple Houston had increased the household by one, although the infant Temple is not listed in the census.

-Temple seemed driven to overachieve.
-He was admitted to the bar in 1880.
-When he opened his law practice in Brazoria in 1881 at the age of twenty-one, he was the youngest practicing attorney in Texas.
+Indeed, Temple seemed driven to overachieve.
+He was admitted to the bar in 1880 and opened a practice in La Grange in Fayette County.
+At age twenty-one he was the youngest practicing attorney in Texas.
 He also started a newspaper in Brazoria.
 In 1882, at age twenty-two, he was appointed district attorney of the Thirty-Fifth Judicial District.
 And when he was elected a state senator in 1884 he became the youngest in Texas history at age twenty-four.
 The state Constitution requires a minimum age of twenty-six, but, hey, with the son of Sam Houston, who was counting?
 Temple Houston served four years in the Senate.